 Editorial policies are essential for maintaining the quality, integrity and credibility of academic journals.
 They provide guidelines for authors, reviewers and editors to ensure that the publication process is consistent, transparent and fair.
-It is the duty of editors and publishers to preserve the integrity of their journals: they must clearly communicate editorial policies and procedures for dealing with issues like plagiarism, citation manipulation and data falsification/fabrication.
+It is the duty of editors and publishers to preserve the integrity of their journals: they must clearly communicate editorial policies and procedures for dealing with issues like plagiarism, citation manipulation, use of artificial intelligence, and data falsification/fabrication.

 Promoting ethical research practices